-- Students who arrive to school after the first bell of the day should check in with the main office (middle school) or attendance office (high school) before going to class and will be considered absent for any time missed. - Students who arrive to class before the end of the period will be considered tardy - Teachers will mark students tardy and in the comment section, enter the appropriate tardy code T1, T2 or T3. - T1 = student arrives in the first 10 minutes of class - T2 = the student arrives between 11 and 30 minutes after class begins - T3 = student arrives 31 minutes after class begins - Students who miss an entire class period will be considered absent for that period. - Students who leave school before the last bell of the day will be considered absent for any time missed.
+- Students who arrive to school after the first bell of the day should check in with the main office (middle school) or attendance office (high school) before going to class and will be considered absent for any time missed. - Students who arrive to class before the end of the period will be considered tardy o Teachers will mark students tardy and in the comment section, enter the appropriate tardy code T1, T2 or T3. $\ \square$ T1 = student arrives in the first 10 minutes of class - 1 T3 = student arrives 31 minutes after class begins - Students who miss an entire class period will be considered absent for that period. - Students who leave school before the last bell of the day will be considered absent for any time missed.